HaliteChallenge/Halite-II/README.md

 - `airesources/` - The language-specific starter kits for writing bots
 - `halite/` - The halite game engine and visualizer
+- `manager/` - The API that manages worker servers
 - `multimedia/` - Photos and videos of a halite game
-- `website/` - The website (frontend and backend) that will host the competition and manage worker servers
+- `website/` - The website that hosts the competition
-- `worker/` - The source for the worker servers that will compile bots and run games safely
+- `worker/` - The source for the worker servers that compiles bots and runs games safely

 ## Game Description